 Yeah, I think you're exactly right, Sean.

-Which is one of the reasons I agree with you so much.
+Of course, this is one of the reasons I agree with you so much.

-But uh yeah, it's exactly right, and I don't believe he would do that.
+And I don't believe he would do that.

-We there are areas where we have got to have a wall.
+There are areas where we have got to have a wall.

-And I believe on my heart the president's going to get that done, but every single time, Border Patrol make this clear, every single time anybody in Congress and administration, whether Obama, Bush, uh Trump, anybody administration of Congress talks about, well, we're gonna agree to legalize these people that came in illegally, we're gonna do this, we may embrace DACA.
+Every single time, anybody in Congress, administration, whether Obama, Bush, Trump, anybody in administration or Congress talks about, well, we're going to agree to legalize these people that came in illegally.

-Every time it dramatically increases the numbers of people rushing across the border illegally.
+Every time, it dramatically increases the numbers of people rushing across the border illegally.

 I am not commenting.

-I do not want any comments I made to ever cause people to be lured into the United States, because every time it happens, there's some that get drawn into uh sex slavery, there's some that die trying to get in, there are people that become drug dealers, they're forced into it by the drug cartels that brought them across.
+I do not want any comments I make to ever cause people to be lured into the United States because every time it happens, there are some that get drawn into sex slavery.

-And so there's just I don't even want to talk about what we may agree to once the border's secure, and and Trump is doing a good job.
+And so there's just, I don't even want to talk about what we may agree to once the border's secure.

 I know you've talked about it.